elesto-dao/elesto/x/credential/keeper/testdata/README.md

 These are test data used in tests

-To setup the test account, launch the chain with the `make start-dev` command then import the test key:
+To set up the test account, launch the chain with the `make start-dev` command then import the test key:

 ```sh
 elestod keys add test -i
 ```

-and when asked use the following mnemonic (and empty pwd):
+and when asked use the following mnemonic (and empty password):
 ```
 coil animal waste sound canvas weekend struggle skirt donor boil around bounce grant right silent year subway boost banana unlock powder riot spawn nerve
 ```

-The account address associated to the imported mnemonic will be `elesto17t8t3t6a6vpgk69perfyq930593sa8dnfl98mr`
+The account address associated with the imported mnemonic will be `elesto17t8t3t6a6vpgk69perfyq930593sa8dnfl98mr`

 Once the account has been imported, transfer some tokens from the `validator` account to the `test` account